Hamish McAlpine

-Hamish Robert McAlpine (born 21 January 1948) is a retired Scottish footballer who played as a goalkeeper.
+Hamish Robert McAlpine (born 21 January 1948) is a Scottish retired footballer who played as a goalkeeper.
 He played for Dundee United for twenty years, between 1966 and 1986.
 Whilst with the club, he won the Scottish Football League title once and the Scottish League Cup twice.
-Among numerous cup runs in European football he played in the 1983-84 European Cup semi-final.
+Among numerous cup runs in European football he played in the 1983–84 European Cup semi-final.

 He ended his playing career with spells at Raith Rovers and Arbroath.
 McAlpine represented Scotland at under-21 international level and was named SFWA Footballer of the Year in 1985.

 Early life

 McAlpine was born in the village of Kilspindie, Perthshire.
 His father, Ian McAlpine, was a promising footballer whose career was disrupted by the Second World War, although he did sign for Dundee in 1946 and played for their reserve team.
 Although his father had been a centre forward, Hamish always played as a goalkeeper from primary school onwards.
 As a teenager, he played in goal for Butterburn Youth Club.